my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 In other words, a random variable $X$ has a single possible value.
 E.g., a weighted die (or one that has a number 6 on all faces) always lands on the number six, so the probability of a six is 1, i.e., $P_X(X=6)=1$.

+Spherical disturbances: homoskedasticity and non-autocorrelation

+Nonspherical disturbances: heteroskedasticity and autocorrelation

 *Average* ($\overline{X}$) usually denotes sample, *expected value* ($E[X]$) and *mean* ($\mu$) denote population.